ChandraHemant/server-side-datatable/README.md

 Maintaining consistency in the order and length between the `orderable` array and `Table Headers` is crucial for ensuring accurate column sorting in DataTables.
 The order of elements in the `orderable` array must align with the headers of the corresponding table.

 ### Case-Sensitive Search
-For case-insensitive search functionality, ensure your database collation supports it, or use the built-in LOWER() function implementation in SimpleDataTable.
+For case-insensitive search functionality, ensure your database collation supports it, or use the built-in LOWER() function implementation in FlexibleDataTable.

 ### Performance Optimization
 - Add database indexes for searchable and orderable columns